-In heart of Amazon’s Seattle headquarters, a first-of-its-kind family shelter takes shape
+In heart of Amazon’s Seattle headquarters, a first-of-its-kind family shelter takes shape for Mary’s Place

 As the homelessness crisis has grown in major cities across the U.S., corporations and their billionaire founders have directed efforts toward permanent housing.
 Perhaps the most outspoken is Salesforce founder Marc Benioff, who led the charge in San Francisco for higher taxes to fund a response to the homelessness emergency there.
 (Salesforce recently upped its Seattle-area presence with the acquisition of Tableau Software.)

-Google, in June, pledged $1 billion to build upwards of 15,000 affordable housing units in Silicon Valley.
+Google, in June, pledged $1 billion to build upward of 15,000 affordable housing units in Silicon Valley.
 It said it donated $1 million to the Salvation Army to expand shelter capacity for men as it recently opened new offices next to Amazon’s campus in Seattle.

 Also locally, the late Paul Allen in 2017 pledged $30 million for a 95-unit affordable housing development on track to open next year by the Mount Baker light-rail station.
 Mary’s Place will be one of the service providers there.